-The Royal’s excellent standard of pastoral care is something that has been judged as outstanding in official inspections over the years, our latest ISI Report being no exception.
+The Royal’s excellent standard of pastoral care is something that has been judged as outstanding in official inspections over the years, our latest inspection being no exception.
 We have effective mentoring systems in place that, when teamed with a collective focus on five core values of Respect, Community, Trust, Initiative and Risk, account for the excellent behaviour and high levels of self-confidence found among our pupils.

 Central to our pastoral care policy is the notion that young people are most likely to succeed if they feel secure in their school environment.
 We therefore place huge emphasis on making every pupil feel valued and safe, backed up by a raft of additional support mechanisms, including transition days between year groups; the pastoral responsibilities undertaken by Form Tutors, and the helping and mentoring of younger pupils by the Seniors in our vertical House tutor groups.

 In the Senior School, pastoral, welfare and disciplinary concerns are directed initially through tutors as a first point of contact, passing on to the Head of House for information or further action.
 A friendly and supportive relationship is fostered between students and their Form Tutors and Head of House with staff being particularly mindful of the stresses and strains experienced by students in their GCSE and A level years.

 Parents and guardians are encouraged to develop close links with Form Tutors and should feel free to inform them of any home factors that may influence a student’s behaviour or progress in School.
 Communication between Form Tutors and home can be by phone, email or letter.
 Parents are contacted by either Form Tutors or Head of House at least once a term, and more so if there are any real concerns.
 Parents Evenings are another opportunity to reinforce these links.